Unconscious Opposites

 In the library

-Jung's foundational ontological claim that psychic energy itself is constituted by the equilibration of opposites, of which spirit/instinct is merely the most prevalent formulation.
+Jung formulates the foundational ontological claim that psychic energy is constituted by the equilibration of opposites, with the spirit-instinct polarity as the paradigm case.

 Jung, Carl Gustav, The Structure and Dynamics of the Psyche, 1960thesis